 Formed by filmmaker Vladan Nikolic, Surla Films has produced numerous fiction features, feature documentaries & other projects – among them, one of the first digital feature films, Burn, and one of the first transmedia-related feature films, ZENITH.
 Combined, these films have won dozens of awards, and screened at distinguished festivals and venues worldwide.

 Vladan Nikolic is an award winning filmmaker from Belgrade, Yugoslavia, who lives and works in New York City.
 Before coming to New York, Mr. Nikolic worked as director for the first independent TV network in Yugoslavia.
-Since then, Vladan has worked as writer, director, producer and editor on shorts, feature films, documentaries, TV and multi-platform media projects.
+Since then, Vladan has written, directed and produced numerous feature films, documentaries, TV and multi-platform media projects.
 His films have been distributed and have won awards and critical acclaim in the US and internationally.
 Vladan was among the digital filmmaking pioneers in the ’90s, shooting his first feature film Burn, which won the Best Film Award at the 2001 Telluride Indiefest, mostly on consumer camcorders.
 Burn prompted Amy Taubin of the Village Voice and Film Comment to write that “Vladan Nikolic proves himself a director to watch with this intense, nightmare thriller about Yugoslavian refugees in New York.”

 His second feature, LOVE (2005) premiered at the Tribeca and Venice film festivals to critical acclaim.
 It went on to win awards at film festivals in Geneva, Switzerland, Barcelona, Spain, and the Best Director Award at the Tiburon International Film Festival in San Francisco.
 LOVE opened theatrically to rave reviews and has been released theatrically and on DVD.

-In 2010, he wrote, directed and produced the feature ZENITH, which is also part of an extensive trans-media project.
+In 2010, Vladan wrote, directed and produced the feature ZENITH, which is also part of an extensive transmedia project.
 The film has been released in a unique and innovative way, combining theatrical, video, and online releases over multiple platforms.
 In 2011, parts of ZENITH were released through bit-torrents at SXSW, triggering an online sensation.
 Because of its elaborate transmedia campaign and highly innovative distribution strategy, the film became a cult phenomenon, with millions of downloads online, and notices for its unique and original approach to storytelling, marketing and distribution.
 The project has been praised as A visually stunning Art-house Blade Runner (Flavorwire) and Nikolic as visionary writer-director by the Los Angeles Times.
 Most recently, he has written and directed the features Allure (2014) and Bourek (2015), which played numerous festivals, and was a top box office hit in his native Serbia; it has been released internationally through Sundance TV.